DavidCastilloAlvarado/opencovid_ETL/README.md

 python manage.py worker_t_epidem last --w 3
 ```

-12. Table for create the daily records for positive and test cases and roller mean.
+12. Command for the daily record table for positive and test cases and roller mean.

 ```bash
 # reboot the database for the last 12months